House and Patio Drainage – Stormwater Management

 Two Part Problem

-The whole home drainage concept should be addressed when a new home is built.
-That is not always possible, especially if you purchased a pre-owned home and inherited a set of conditions.
+Home drainage should be addressed as a whole whenever there is new construction.
+However, this is not always possible, especially if you have purchased a pre-owned home and inherited a set of conditions.
+The necessity for stormwater management becomes more apparent when considering a patio or outdoor living space project.

-The need for stormwater management seems to become more apparent when considering a patio or outdoor living space project.
 There are two characteristics that a pool deck, patio or outdoor living space have in common:

 2. They commonly have a surface that is impermeable to water (i.e. concrete or paver deck).